riedelx/adaptic-pyproc/README.md

 ### 4. Models

 Sample models were created to show how *ADAPTIC PyProc* could be incorporated into a project.
 The definition of a model is done in _preprocessor.ipynb_.
 When running this notebook a _.dat_ file is created and used as an input for _ADAPTIC_ (see [software documentation](https://spiral.imperial.ac.uk/handle/10044/1/4228)).
-The output files have to be then placed in the model folder to run _analysis.ipynb_ notebook for post-processing.
+The output files have to be then placed in the model folder to run postprocessor.ipynb_ notebook for post-processing.
 Each model contains the following folders and files:

 2. _preprocessor.ipynb_ - this notebook generates the _.dat_ and _pkl_ files.
 It reads the libraries defined in _modules_ folder and modifies certain properties if necessary.
 It does not provide the overview of the model, which is covered in _analysis.ipynb_ instead.
-2. _analysis.ipynb_ - this notebook describes the model, unpickles the objects from pre-processing stage and reads the *ADAPTIC* output from the _num_ file.
+2. postprocessor.ipynb_ - this notebook describes the model, unpickles the objects from pre-processing stage and reads the *ADAPTIC* output from the _num_ file.
 Next, post-processing of the data is carried out with an interpretation of the results.
-4. _.pkl_ file - pickled model structure hierarchy by converting into a byte stream.
-The objects instantiated during the pre-processing can be unpickled during post-processing.
 5. _.dat_ file - input file for *ADAPTIC* analysis.
 6. _.num_ file - output file from *ADAPTIC* that contains the numerical results at all requested load/time steps.
 7. _.log_ file - output file from _ADAPTIC_ that contains solution progress log (not required by *ADAPTIC PyProc*).